UPPMAX/HPC-python/docs/day3/pandas.rst

      - ALTERNATIVE IF THINLINC IS AVAILABLE
-     - Start Jupyter from the Menu and click to use the conda environment you did create for jupyter
+     - Start Jupyter from the Menu and it will work!

+          - Default Anaconda 3 has all packages needed for this lesson

      - OR USE SPYDER:
           - start interactive session